microsoft/typechat.net/examples/CoffeeShop/ReadMe.md

 # CoffeeShop
 Demonstrates **JsonTranslator** with a [complex schema](CoffeeShopSchema.cs) for a coffee shop.
 It shows how GPT 3.5 and 4.0 can effectively be used to translate a broad range of user intent into strongly typed objects that can then be processed with conventional software.

-CoffeeShop Emulates natural language ordering at a Coffee Shop that serves:
+CoffeeShop emulates natural language ordering at a Coffee Shop serving:
 - Coffee
 - Espresso
 - Lattes